 In FL Studio, you can use Maximus for something similar and here’s how:

 Load Maximus to same Mixer insert track where your kick is and turn OFF the compression for all the Bands (including the Master) as we are not going to use Maximus for compression here.
 We are using it just for controlling the stereo width of different frequency ranges:

 Also, as a side-note: set the Look-ahead delay (LMH Del) to zero milliseconds to avoid latency delay appearing to the Maximus output.
-The look-ahead delay control has it’s use if you use Maximus for compression and/or limiting, but in this case it’s not needed.
+The look-ahead delay control has it’s used if you use Maximus for compression and/or limiting, but in this case, it’s not needed.

 Switch on the Bands display to see what kind of frequency range the Low Band covers and use the Low Band Frequency knob to set the Low band frequency cutoff value.
 Set it to around 90 or 80 Hz.
 This’ll mono everything starting from that frequency value and below, but leaves the stereo information above that intact:

 But what about those bass sound presets included in your favorite synth plugin?
 There are tons of ready-made presets and you can’t be 100% sure whether the low end works in mono.